Home Features Docs Blog Philosophy Examples FAQ Live Demo Hosting

 • VDOM Diffing - Rust-powered virtual DOM calculates minimal patches for efficient updates.

 • Event Handlers - Any method can handle events.
-Use @event decorator for explicit marking.
+Use @event_handler decorator for explicit marking.

 VDOM Architecture